 If the sciatic nerve is being compressed due to a structural change in the spine and/or a loss of space in the spinal canal, causing sciatic nerve impingement, improvements made to disc health and function address the underlying cause and can make improvements to daily life and pain management.

-If conditions like stenosis or scoliosis are determined to be the underlying cause of sciatic nerve compression and/or impingement, integrating multiple condition-specific treatment modalities such as in-office therapy, custom-prescribed home exercises, chiropractic care, corrective bracing, and apportioning them accordingly, can improve spinal health and function, reducing nerve compression.
+If conditions like stenosis or scoliosis are determined to be the underlying cause of sciatic nerve compression and/or impingement, integrating multiple condition-specific treatment modalities such as in-office physical therapy, custom-prescribed home exercises, chiropractic care, corrective bracing, and apportioning them accordingly, can improve spinal health and function, reducing nerve compression.

 When it comes to sciatic nerve pain, we are talking about a number of sensations from lower back pain to radicular pain that can include sensations of electric-like shocks, tingling, and/or numbness down the leg and into the foot.